Prateek Sharma (gastroenterologist): Scientific work

 Sharma is best known for improving the diagnosis and management of GI diseases and cancer, specifically in esophageal diseases, GERD, Barrett's esophagus, advanced imaging, and endoscopic treatments.
-He is the current chair of the ASGE AI Task Force and the Director of the Global GI AI Annual Meeting.
+He is the current chair of the ASGE AI Task Force and the director of the Global GI AI Annual Meeting.
 He also received the Elaine Blaylock Cancer Research Professorship at the University of Kansas Cancer Center in 2023.

 Sharma has been interviewed by the Wall Street Journal and Newsweek.
 He has over 400 publications, including original articles and book chapters, and has been invited to present at over 500 major national and international meetings.
-He's also a reviewer and on the editorial board of the most leading gastroenterology journal and has been part of the development of key clinical guidelines for Barrett's esophagus.
-In addition, he has published several important textbooks: Barrett’s esophagus and esophageal cancer; Rise of acid reflux in Asia; Gastrointestinal Cancers.
+He's also a reviewer and on the editorial board of the leading gastroenterology journal and has been part of the development of key clinical guidelines for Barrett's esophagus.
+In addition, he has published several important textbooks: Barrett’s Esophagus and Esophageal Cancer, Rise of Acid Reflux in Asia, and Gastrointestinal Cancers.

 Sharma has and continues to publish in several national and international journals, including the New England Journal of Medicine, Annals of Internal Medicine, Gastrointestinal Endoscopy, Gastroenterology, and American Journal of Gastroenterology.
-He is a principal investigator and lead clinician on multiple clinical trials involving patients with Barrett's esophagus, Gastroesophageal reflux disease, and Artificial intelligence.
+He is a principal investigator and lead clinician on multiple clinical trials involving patients with Barrett's esophagus, gastroesophageal reflux disease, and artificial intelligence.
 He is also the leader of Barrett's esophagus study group; a global consortium of 7 academic institutions.
-He has developed a registry of patients with Barrett's esophagus, dysplasia and cancer prospectively followed at each of these centers to study the natural history, health care utilization, and evaluate factors associated with progression.
+He has developed a registry of patients with Barrett's esophagus, dysplasia and cancer prospectively followed at each of these centers to study the natural history and health care utilization and evaluate factors associated with progression.